 Our Prepared ‘Delft Blue’ will fill your home with beautiful blooms and an intoxicating fragrance.
 Showcasing tightly packed, porcelain blue, star-shaped blooms, these sweetly-scented floral spikes bring joy on any dull winter day.

-The glistening, pure white blooms of Hyacinth ‘Aiolos’will brighten the home this winter.
+The glistening, pure white blooms of Hyacinth ‘Aiolos’ will brighten the home this winter.
 With densely packed clusters of highly fragrant flowers, this variety is perfect for creating an elegant and scented table centre for special occasions, or can be used to create a beautiful cut flower bouquet.

 Bring an abundance of fragrant and colourful blooms into the home this winter with this fantastic collection of Hyacinths.
 This vibrant selection includes five each of Delft Blue, Aiolos (white), City of Haarlem (yellow), Woodstock (purple), Jan Bos (red), and Fondant (pink).

-With their heady, sweet perfume and assorted rainbow of colours, Hyacinths are an extremely popular choice for brightening up the spring garden.
-For outdoor planting, we have a marvelous range of Bedding and Top-SizeHyacinths.
+With their heady, sweet perfume and an assorted rainbow of colours, Hyacinths are an extremely popular choice for brightening up the spring garden.
+For outdoor planting, we have a marvellous range of Bedding and Top-SizeHyacinths.
 To help you decide which options are the best fit for your spring garden displays, we have created this guide with the benefits and planting recommendations for both Bedding and Top-Size Hyacinths.

 Our bedding Hyacinths are a magnificent compact option for the spring garden.
 They are ideal for planting in groups in flowers beds and borders for a cluster of bold and beautiful colour.
 Growing to a mature height of approx. 25cm, their shorter growing habit is that they are less likely to become battered by the wind, and the planting options are endless.
 Beds, borders, containers or window boxes, the wonderful fragrance and vibrant colours of our Bedding Hyacinths are guaranteed to brighten up your spring garden.